Joshiwavm/jackknify/README.md

 Jack-knife
 ==========

 ``jacked``, is a python-based package that jackknifes ALMA visibillites to create noise realizations of the observations.
-Tutorials for installation and usage can be found in the Notebooks folder.

 Methodology
 ==========